JeremiahKaren/35percent.github.io/_posts/2020-08-01-campaigners-demand-that-university-of-the-arts-london-withdraws-from-shopping-centre-development.md

 The letter’s signatories are Planning Voice (Southwark Law Centre), Latin Elephant, Up the Elephant campaign, Anita Israel (#UALstillsowhite), Stand Up To Racism (Southwark), Southwark Notes.
 The letter has copied to Natalie Brett (Pro Vice Chair UAL), Stafford Lancaster, (Investment Director, Delancey) Cllr Peter John OBE, (Leader, Southwark Council).

-The letter was sent on the 17 July 2020, no reply had been received, at the date of this blog post.
+The letter was sent on the 17 July 2020 and no reply had been received, at the date of this blog post.

 ## Southwark is also listening, again...

 Simultaneously with UAL, Southwark Council is conducting its own 'listening exercise', [Southwark Stands Together](https://consultations.southwark.gov.uk/housing-community-services-department-community-engagement-team/southwark-stands-together/?utm_content=&utm_medium=email&utm_name=&utm_source=govdelivery&utm_term=) asking anyone who lives, works or visits the borough about their experiences, so that they can _'identify solutions to address entrenched, persistent racism and injustice'_.

-But we have been down this road before.
-[Back in 2005](http://crappistmartin.github.io/posts/6/), Mayor Ken Livingstone [called](https://www.theguardian.com/society/2005/dec/15/regeneration.communities) for the Commission for Racial Equality to investigate the Elephant’s regeneration, after shopping centre traders [voiced concerns](https://www.london-se1.co.uk/news/view/1906) about how they would be accommodated in the redevelopment.
-Southwark had already commissioned the [Lord Herman Ouseley to investigate](http://moderngov.southwark.gov.uk/Data/Council%20Assembly/20050324/Agenda/2%20-%20Independent%20Review%20ofthe%20Council's%20Equality%20and%20Diversity%20Framework%20by%20Lord%20HermanOuseley%20-%20appendix%201.pdf) its borough wide practices and the report of his findings made the following observations;
+But we have been down this road before - [back in 2005](http://crappistmartin.github.io/posts/6/), Mayor Ken Livingstone [called](https://www.theguardian.com/society/2005/dec/15/regeneration.communities) for the Commission for Racial Equality to investigate the Elephant’s regeneration, after shopping centre traders [voiced concerns](https://www.london-se1.co.uk/news/view/1906) about how they would be accommodated in the redevelopment.
+Southwark had already commissioned the [Lord Herman Ouseley to investigate](http://moderngov.southwark.gov.uk/Data/Council%20Assembly/20050324/Agenda/2%20-%20Independent%20Review%20ofthe%20Council's%20Equality%20and%20Diversity%20Framework%20by%20Lord%20HermanOuseley%20-%20appendix%201.pdf) its borough wide practices and in 2007 the Council’s Executive signed up to a [‘Traders Charter’](http://moderngov.southwark.gov.uk/Data/Overview%20&%20Scrutiny%20Committee/20070709/Agenda/Attachment%202.pdf)setting out how _'continuity of trading'_ could be secured and to facility '_..the transfer of existing businesses to new trading locations'_.

-Back in 2005 then Mayor of London, Ken Livingstone, called on the Commission for Racial Equality to investigate the Elephant& Castle regneration, following a critical [report commissioned from Lord Herbert Ouseley](http://moderngov.southwark.gov.uk/Data/Council%20Assembly/20050324/Agenda/2%20-%20Independent%20Review%20ofthe%20Council's%20Equality%20and%20Diversity%20Framework%20by%20Lord%20HermanOuseley%20-%20appendix%201.pdf), addressing institutional racism in the Council,
+## Nobody should be left behind...

-It seems to us that there can be no more blindingly obvious injustice than that shopping centre traders, many of [great longstanding and all from BAME backgrounds](http://35percent.org/2020-04-23-reality-for-traders-elephant-castle-shoppping-centre/) should face the loss of their their premises with no compensation and little prospect of continuing their businesses.
+The problems traders face because of the regeneration are well-known and long acknowledged.
+According to Southwark fourty-five traders have been relocated, but as many still have no-where to go.
+The [relocation](https://www.southwarknews.co.uk/news/developer-delancey-submits-plans-for-castle-square-temporary-home-for-elephant-traders/) and [transition](https://www.london-se1.co.uk/news/view/10093) funds set up to assist traders are a fraction of the [£148.4m profit](http://35percent.org/shopping-centre/) Delancey stand to make from the redevelopment.

-## We have been here before..
+It seems to us that there can be no more blindingly obvious injustice than that shopping centre traders, of [great longstanding and all from BAME backgrounds](http://35percent.org/2020-04-23-reality-for-traders-elephant-castle-shoppping-centre/) should face the loss of their their premises with no compensation and little prospect of continuing their businesses, to make way for a [profit-spinning development](http://35percent.org/shopping-centre/) that has no place for them.

-Back in 2007 Southwark produced a
+We also do not believe that between them the University of the Arts London, Southwark Council and Delancey with the vast resources at their command cannot either find all traders new premises or pay them suitable compensation for the loss of their livelihoods.